Skip to Main Content

 Course distributions leading to the MS in Speech-Language Pathology will allow for the completion of compulsory academic and clinical training required by the American Speech-Language-Hearing Association (ASHA) for professional certification in the field of speech-language pathology (Certificate of Clinical Competence in SLP, CCC-SLP).
 A minimum of 375 clock hours of supervised clinical practice, 325 hours of which must be on the graduate level, is required.

-The Davies School of Communication Sciences & Disorders offers two tracks within the graduate program leading to the Master's of Science: 1) a SLP track and 2) an Emphasis in Bilingual Speech-Language Pathology EBSLP track.
+The Davies School of Communication Sciences & Disorders offers two tracks within the graduate program leading to the Master's of Science: 1) a SLP track and 2) an Emphasis in Bilingual Speech-Language Pathology (EBSLP) track.
 Both tracks require a core of 43 credit hours (see below).
 The EBSLP track requires an additional 3 credit hours, consisting of course in spring of the second year.
-The clinical training experiences of students in the EBSLP track also include children and adults whose primary language is Spanish.
+The clinical training experiences of students in the EBSLP track also include working with children and adults whose primary language is Spanish.

 In both the SLP and EBSLP tracks, students have the option to complete a thesis.
 The requirements for the thesis and non-thesis options are as follows: